tuist/XcodeProj/CONTRIBUTING.md

 # Getting started

-1. Create your own fork of the code
+1. Create your own fork of the code and follow the steps in the `README` to set it up.
 2. Do the changes in your fork
 3. If you like the change and think the project could use it:
     * Be sure you have followed the code style for the project.